Menu

 The Forensic Examination

-A forensic examination includes a normal examination for injuries but is more complex.
+You can decide that you want a forensic examination to collect evidence.
+A forensic examination includes a medical examination as described above but is more complex.
 A forensic examination involves using a specific kit containing forms and supplies for the standardized collection of items suited for analysis by police investigators.

 • collection of clothing